 The CEO and the CFOO have twelve-month notice periods, while Mr Parzych has a six-month notice period.
-The Company has not provided loans or quarantees for the benefit of any Director.
+The Company has not provided loans or guarantees for the benefit of any Director.

-All members of the Supervisory Board are considered independent Board members, as
+All members of the Supervisory Board are considered independent Board members, as they:

-- have not been employees of BBGI; - have not had material business relationships with BBGI; - have not received performance-based remuneration from BBGI; - do not have family ties with any of BBGI's advisers, Directors, or senior employees; - do not hold cross-directorships or have links with other Directors through involvement in other companies; - do not represent a significant shareholder; and - have not served on the Board for more than nine years.
+- have not been employees of BBGI; have not bad material business - have not had material business relationships with BBGI; - have not received performance-based remuneration from BBGI; - do not have family ties with any of BBGI's advisers, Directors, or senior employees; - do not hold cross-directorships or have links with other Directors through involvement in other companies; - do not represent a significant shareholder; and - have not served on the Board for more than nine years.